sherline092005/IBM-INTERNSHIP-PROJECT/README.md

 # Navigate to project directory
 cd threadcraft-cognos-dashboard

-# Open index.html in your browser
+# Open project.html in your browser
-open index.html
+open project.html
 # OR
-start index.html (Windows)
+start project.html (Windows)
+# OR
+firefox project.html